totemo/watson/README.md

 *  It reassembles chat lines that were split by Bukkit, so that they can be categorised and parsed with regular expressions.
 Watson can exclude chat lines from being displayed in the client, based on their category.
 * It displays individual edits as wireframe 3-D boxes.
+* It groups edits of ore blocks into ore deposits, numbers each deposit, shows the numbers in 3-D space and provides commands to teleport to deposits and compute a stone:diamond ratio.
 * It draws vectors between edits indicating the time sequence of edits.
 * It draws text annotations in 3-D space.
 These can act as teleport targets.
 * Edits and annotations can be saved to files and loaded at a later date.